molsonkiko/JsonToolsNppPlugin/README.md

 ### Notepad++ ###

+This plugin is not the best for working with really huge JSON files (say 50+ megabytes).
+As of version `0.3.0`, my [HugeFiles](https://github.com/molsonkiko/HugeFiles) plugin can break a JSON file up into chunks such that every chunk is syntactically valid JSON.
+This way you don't need to read the entire file into the text editor, and you can look at one chunk at a time.
+The plugin does not (yet) allow the user to edit files that are opened this way, but that functionality is in the works.

 [JSMinNPP](https://github.com/sunjw/jstoolnpp) is a good plugin with prettier pretty-printing and a much faster tree viewer.
 This plugin also features JavaScript minification.

 While not a JSON plugin per se, [PythonScript](https://github.com/bruderstein/PythonScript) enables Notepad++ users to customize the editor with Python scripts.
 Since Python has an excellent native JSON library, you could easily use this plugin to create custom scripts for working with JSON.